Sigirya, an ancient fortress situated on the top of a colossal 200-metre high column of rock, is sometimes considered the eighth wonder of the world.

 Sigirya dominated the landscape.
-A two-hundred metre high rock, jutting up from the flat landscape and towered over the treeline like a stone fist.
-More than just a stone monument, a climb to the top reveals a stunning revelation – the ruins of an ancient kingdom remain on the summit.
+A two-hundred metre high rock, it jutted up from the flat landscape and towered over the treeline like a stone fist.
+More than just a stone monument, we were looking forward to finding the ruins of an ancient kingdom on the summit.

-Reminiscent of Angkor Wat, a square guardian moat suggested a tantalising taste of the brilliant engineering of an ancient civilisation.
+Reminiscent of Angkor Wat, a square guardian moat was the tantalising first taste of the brilliant engineering of the ancient civilisation.
 The comparison to Angkor Wat felt fitting; ancient, mysterious, awe-inspiring, regal, powerful; the legacy of a once-mighty world, stone and solid.

 Tickets cost $30 from the visitor’s centre, where we parked our bicycles, lowered the stands, and padlocked them to a pole.
 A small monkey eyed us suspiciously.
 From here, we proceeded on foot.

-A stone causeway of red sand and crumbling bricks cut an arrow-straight path to the rock, which loomed above.
+A stone causeway of red sand and crumbling bricks cut an arrow-straight path to the rock.
 Square plots of grass, tiered water pools and low brick walls once formed the groundwork of small water gardens, decorative lawns, and shrines.
 The approach itself is a wonderful sight to admire.

 At the base of Sigirya rock, a yellow sign warned us of killer wasps nearby.
 A bizarre, yet probably important warning.
 At its base, a pair of house-sized boulders crashed against each other, forming a natural gateway.
 The climb to the top began with steps of brick and rock, and when the way became too high and too treacherous, steel steps took over.

-Towards the top, a small plateau provided viewpoints, and a chance to rest.
+Towards the top, a small plateau provided some wonderful viewpoints, and a chance to rest.
 Staircases still led to the top of the rock, and they passed between a pair of giant lion’s paws.
 A lion’s head was also in place in the early days of Sigirya, but this has long since been lost.
-The last part of the climb, a shaky steel handrail and metal stepping plates that curved around the side of the rock, leading to the top.
+The last part of the climb was a shaky steel handrail and metal stepping plates that curved around the side of the rock, leading to the top.

 Alongside this last staircase were the remains of the old staircase, a terrifying path of chiselled grooves carved in the rock.
 Walking this route in ancient times must have been a stomach-lurching experience, and I tried to imagine how the builders hauled all the bricks to the top to build the palace, and how supplies and water was brought up this treacherous route.